The American Board of Human Performance

 Notice of Trademark:

-The American College of Functional Neurology® is a registered trademark of the American College of Functional Neurology, Inc.
+The American College of Functional Neurology®, American Board of Human Performance®, FABHP®, CABHP® are actively used and registered trademarks of the American College of Functional Neurology, Inc.